Romyadhy/HelpdeskITSupport-System/listbug.md

 - [ ] Total ticket in monthly report has a diff output.
 - [x] Bugs in daily reports when the ticket open yesterday and solve by today, the previous reports is not recorded but updated along with the ticket handle and status.
 - [x] Bugs in detail daily report -> tickets shows changes the data sources, as we do in pdf.
-- [ ] Add durations and time in WITA at dashboard admin pages
+- [x] Add durations and time in WITA at dashboard manager

 ## Unfinished Features

-- [ ] PDF structure.
+- [x] PDF structure.
 - [x] Cron Job for Daily Report Telegram bot at 4 PM (not optimal yet).
 - [x] Fix every table, add pagination, and add searching.
 - [x] Make all create/edit/show actions a popup or alert so we can interact with them.
 Its called MODALS.